jacket430/jacket430.github.io/_pages/FNFest Song Repo.md

 - "Basic" conversions are songs that have auto-generated animations and lighting effects.
 Now including Vox animations!
 - "Basic" conversions do not have Vocal charts, as FF doesn't have traditional Vox.
 - "Full" conversions have been hand-authored with full animations and lighting effects.
-- "Full" conversions have Vocal charts and animations in Rock Band.
+- "Full" conversions have Vocal charts.
 - "Full" conversions may also have Keys or Pro instruments.

 ### "Returning" Songs